 - Subtitler – Translate the audio with video and add subtitles accordingly

 - Translator – Other translation activities aside from video subtitles

 If you’re new to the online transcription and translation gig, the process is fairly simple.
-First, the client will upload an audio or video file into Rev.com.
-You are then sent the file to review.
+First, the client will upload an audio or video file to Rev.com.
+You are then sent the file for review.

 The job entails you sitting in front of your computer and transcribing the audio files.
 Though it sounds easy, some audio files have poor quality, making them hard to understand.

 There’s probably not a great future with these types of jobs.
 We are seeing improved automated transcription services thanks to advances in Artificial Intelligence (just think about the default transcription you get on YouTube, for example).
 It’s going to take a bit longer to get AI translation, but it’s getting better all the time.